pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/_index.md

 ---
 title: Serverless Templates
 layout: overview
-description: Pulumi program templates are the fastest way to deploy serverless applications on AWS, Azure, or Google Cloud Platform.
+description: Pulumi program templates are the fastest way to deploy serverless applications and serverless functions on AWS, Azure, or Google Cloud Platform.
 Templates come with predefined infrastructure as code so you can get started instantly.
 meta_desc: Pulumi program templates that make it easy to deploy serverless applications on AWS, Azure, or Google Cloud Platform.
 meta_image: meta.png
 weight: 1